 The Maximilian armour reportedly took its name from Emperor Maximilian I for whom the earliest body of such armour was made.

-Alternatively, other historical sources suggest that this specific style of armour derived its name from Maximilian II who was the last notable person to have commissioned the construction of such an armour.
+Alternatively, other historical sources suggest that this specific style of armour derived its name from Maximilian II who was the last notable person to have commissioned the construction of such armour.

 In the 15th century, Italy and Germany emerged as the two major centres of plate-armour making.
-The German style of armour-making focused more on the durability of armour while the Italian style incorporated different aesthetic embellishments.
+The German-style of armour-making focused more on the durability of armour while the Italian style incorporated different aesthetic embellishments.

-By the beginning of the 16th century, armour styles incorporating both German and Italian elements had started coming into beingMedieval-Full-Plate-Maximilian-Armour.
+By the beginning of the 16th century, armour styles incorporating both German and Italian elements had started coming into being full plate Maximilian armour.
 This culminated around 1515 when the earliest Maximilian armour began to be produced.
-The age of the Maximilian armour was short-lived, with this style of armour going out of use by 1530s.
+The age of the Maximilian armour was short-lived, with this style of armour going out of fashion by the 1530s.

-The overall outlook of a Maximilian armour combined the aesthetic elements of contemporary dressing fashion with the military needs of a solid plate armour.
+The overall outlook of a Maximilian armour combined the aesthetic elements of contemporary dressing fashion with the military needs of solid plate armour.
 The result was a kind of plate armour which incorporated different stylistic elements in its outlook.

 Maximilian armour was typically made from steel and a number of flutings were added along the edges of different armour pieces.
-At one hand, these flutings served to give the armour almost a dress-like outlook.
+On one hand, these flutings served to give the armour almost a dress-like outlook.

-At the other hand, they may have aided in deflecting the attacks of an opponent’s weapon more effectively.
+On the other hand, they may have aided in deflecting the attacks of an opponent’s weapon more effectively.
 Common features of the Maximilian armour included the use of armets, sharp-waisted cuirasses, sabatons, narrow and parallel designs of fluting and close helmets.
 Decorative etching was also a common feature of the Maximilian armour.